Maryland-Health-Benefits-Exchange/MD_uninsured_analysis/README.md

 ## Limitations and Assumptions
-See our Rmarkdown dashboard "methodology" section for complete list of limitations and assumptions made for this analysis: [put final URL here]
+See our Rmarkdown dashboard "methodology" section for complete list of limitations and assumptions made for this analysis: https://bit.ly/UninsAnalysisCOVID

 ## Citations
-See our Rmarkdown dashboard "Citations" section for complete list of works cited and persons/organizations that assisted with this analysis : [put final URL here]
+See our Rmarkdown dashboard "Citations" section for complete list of works cited and persons/organizations that assisted with this analysis : https://bit.ly/UninsAnalysisCOVID

 ## Contact
 MHBE.policy@maryland.gov